British Rail Class 395: Design

+The fleet is currently being refurbished at a cost of £27 million.
+New carpets, lighting, customer information and digital media screens and USB sockets are being installed.
+Panels and seat grab handles are being repainted and seat covers are being replaced.

 Named units

 A mockup Class 395 unit was named after athlete Dame Kelly Holmes; the name was subsequently transferred to an operational unit and 11 other "fast Britons" – Jamie Staff, Steve Backley, Sir Steve Redgrave, Rebecca Adlington, Sir Chris Hoy, Ben Ainslie, Daley Thompson, Duncan Goodhew, Katherine Grainger, Lord Sebastian Coe, and Dame Tanni Grey-Thompson; all Olympic/Paralympic medallists – were selected in a public vote.

-Following the 2012 Olympics and Paralympics, Southeastern announced that another 12 units would be named after members of Team GB, including Alistair Brownlee, Ed Clancy, Hannah Cockroft, Jessica Ennis, Mo Farah, Jason Kenny, Jonnie Peacock, Victoria Pendleton, Ellie Simmonds, Dame Sarah Storey, Laura Trott, and David Weir.
+Following the 2012 Olympics and Paralympics, Southeastern announced that another 12 units would be named after members of Team GB following a vote among its employees.
+The selected names were Alistair Brownlee, Ed Clancy, Hannah Cockroft, Jessica Ennis, Mo Farah, Jason Kenny, Jonnie Peacock, Victoria Pendleton, Ellie Simmonds, Dame Sarah Storey, Laura Trott, and David Weir.

-Some units have subsequently received other names.
+Some units have subsequently received non-athlete names, including 5 names for the centenary of the First World War.